-By serving on a nonprofit board of directors, professionals learn to lead and influence people, take risks, resolve conflicts, practice creative decision-making, and help strengthen the community.
-Business participants gain: an extensive and diverse exposure to the arts industry; opportunities to network with arts organizations and other professionals across industries; and the chance to work in a visible role with other community leaders.
-Already on a board but need a brush-up?
-We have a few spots saved for you as well!
-Please indicate this in your application.
+By serving on a nonprofit board of directors, professionals learn to lead and influence people, manage risk, resolve conflict, practice creative decision-making, and help strengthen the community.
+Business participants gain extensive and diverse exposure to the arts industry; opportunities to network with arts organizations and other professionals across industries; and the chance to work in a visible role with other community leaders.

 - Seeks to network with a variety of individuals